vasspilka/slack-reporter/README.md

 requires [slack-notifier](https://github.com/stevenosloan/slack-notifier)

 ### Requirements
-A slack channel with webhooks intergration and your api key in the `SLACK_WEBHOOK_URI` environmental variable.

-Finnally this is your gemfile.
+A slack channel with webhooks intergration and your api key in the `SLACK_WEBHOOK_URI` environmental variable and this `gem 'slack-reporter'` in your gemfile.
-`gem 'slack_reporter'`

 ### Usage